 which cancel each other exactly.
 Thus all Set-2 contributions vanish at order $n+1$, completing the induction.

-As all patterns in Set-2 vanish, the WII approximation becomes exact for the GMPSs in Eq.(\ref{eq:ettiif}), thereby completing the proof of Theorem~1.
-Finally, we note that a slightly counter-intuitive observation is that this proof does not seem to be generalizable to the bosonic case, as we can see from the proof that the anti-commutation relation of the GVs play a crucial role, and such a structure is absent in the bosonic case.
+Since all patterns in Set-2 vanish, the $\WII$ approximation is exact for the GMPSs in Eq.(\ref{eq:ettiif}), thereby completing the proof of Theorem~1.
+Finally, we note that this proof does not seem to be generalizable to the bosonic case.
+As is evident from the proof, the anti-commutation relations of the GVs play a crucial role, and such a structure is absent in the bosonic case.